What Is the Cost of Manufacturing in Mexico Compared to China?

 The Exchange Rate for the US Dollar is Better in Mexico Than China

-The yuan exchange rate is a cornerstone of China’s economic policy.
-Most advanced economies have a floating exchange rate determined by market forces, but not China.
+The Yuan exchange rate is a cornerstone of China's economic policy.
+Most advanced economies have floating exchange rates determined by market forces, but not China.
 Rather, the yuan (or renminbi) is pegged to the dollar.
-This practice allows the Chinese to keep their exchange rate at a favorable level regardless of how the market performs.
-As a result, your dollar investment will not go very far if it is invested in China.
+This practice allows the Chinese to keep their exchange rate at a favorable level regardless of market performance.
+As a result, your dollar investment will not get very far if it is invested in China.

 Furthermore, the true exchange rate of dollars to Yuan is difficult to determine because the Chinese government consistently undervalues its currency.
 According to Investopedia: